zh54321/EntraTokenAid/README.md

 Uses a refresh token to obtain a new access token, optionally for the same or a different API or client (for FOCI tokens).
 Supports the ```brk_client_id```, ```redirect_uri``` and ```origin```.
 This allows in combination with a refresh token from the Azure Portal to get MS Graph Tokens with the client Microsoft_Azure_PIMCommon.
 With the token, it is possible to read the eligible assignment (pre-consented ```RoleEligibilitySchedule.ReadWrite.Directory```...).

+Uses a refresh token to obtain a new access token, optionally for the same or a different API or client (for FOCI tokens).
+Supports `brk_client_id`, `redirect_uri`, and `origin`.
+In combination with a refresh token from the Azure Portal, this allows retrieving MS Graph tokens using `ADIbizaUX` or `Microsoft_Azure_PIMCommon` as client.
+With the token, it is possible to for example read eligible role assignments (pre-consented scopes on MS Graph).

 #### Parameters